kasnerz/npfl140/05_task_generation/README.md

 - ...

 **Questions:**
-- **4a)** How do you need to modify the prompt to efficiently control the model?
+- **4a)** How do you need to modify the prompt to generate stylized reports?
-- **4b)** Are the responses robustly following the style, or is there variance between outputs?
+- **4b)** Are the responses robustly following the style for every output?
+If not, can you make it more robust?
 - **4c)** Is there a difference in quality of the outputs compared to the default setup?

 ## Evaluation